Wood features - Wood species

 Shape defects

 Shape defects refer to the trunk because it is the main exploited part of a tree.
-In mature trees, those suitable for harvesting, the trunk represents 60% of the total volume in deciduous trees and 85% in coniferous trees.
-The straighter and more uniform the trunk, the more valuable it is.
-Any deviation from an imaginary vertical axis at 90° to the horizontal results in reduced processing yield, loss of wood mass and reduced construction qualities.
-Such logs are mostly obtained from forests, less from single trees.
-Forests must be properly harvested and old trees removed to avoid falls that deform other trees by leaning against them.
+In mature trees suitable for harvesting, the trunk accounts for 60% of the total volume in deciduous trees and 85% in resinous trees.
+A trunk is more valuable the straighter and more uniform it is.
+Any deviation from an imaginary vertical axis at 90° to the horizontal leads to a decrease in processing yield, loss of wood mass and a decrease in the qualities of wood used in construction.
+Such trunks are mainly obtained from forests, less so from single elements.
+Forests must be properly managed, and old trees must be removed to avoid falls that deform other trees by leaning against them.

 wood growth defects